Adaptable Privacy for ISOBUS Controller Area Networks

 privacy guidelines and laws to protect contractors, staff members, and customers from excessive data aggregation.

 The proxy can be configured using an HTML5-based webinterface and is easily extendable by custom data filters and manipulators.
 Due to its lightweight memory- and CPU-footprint, it can run on cheap off-the-shelf hardware (e.g., the Raspberry Pi 3), as long as the corresponding CAN-Controller is supported by SocketCan.
-Further information can be found under Publications (tba soon).
+Further information can be found under Publications.

-CAN't is available as open source software under the 3-Clause BSD License.
+CAN't was developed as part of a security architecture in the project ODiL and is available as open source software under the 3-Clause BSD License.
 The database can be seeded using the exported ISOBUS Parameters provided by the VDMA in CSV format.
 For download links, see below.

 Questions, suggestions and bug reports may be sent to